-The Exchange proposes to decrease the fees for certain NYSE American market data products, as set forth on the NYSE American Equities Proprietary Market Data Fee Schedule ("Fee Schedule").
-The purpose of these fee decreases, taken together with fee decreases filed by the Exchange's affiliated exchanges, New York Stock Exchange LLC ("NYSE") and NYSE Arca, Inc. ("NYSE Arca"),4 will reduce the fees associated with the NYSE BQT proprietary data product, which competes directly with similar products offered by both the Nasdaq and Cboe families of U.S. equity exchanges.
+The Exchange proposes to decrease the fees for certain NYSE market data products, as set forth on the NYSE Proprietary Market Data Fee Schedule ("Fee Schedule").
+These fee decreases, taken together with fee decreases filed by the Exchange's affiliated exchanges, NYSE Arca, Inc. ("NYSE Arca") and NYSE American LLC ("NYSE American"),4 will reduce the fees associated with the NYSE BQT proprietary data product, which competes directly with similar products offered by both the Nasdaq and Choe families of U.S. equity exchanges.
 Collectively, the proposed fee decreases are intended to respond to the competition posed by similar products offered by the other exchange groups.

-Specifically, the Exchange proposes to (1) reduce the Access Fees by more than 86% for subscribers of NYSE American BBO and NYSE American Trades that receive a data feed and use those market data products in a display-only format; (2) provide for a credit applicable to the Redistribution Fee for subscribers of NYSE American Trades that use that market data product for display purposes; and (3) adopt a one-month free trial for all NYSE American market data products.
+Specifically, the Exchange proposes to (1) reduce the Access Fees by more than 93% for subscribers of NYSE BBO and NYSE Trades that receive a data feed and use those market data products in a display-only format; (2) provide for a credit applicable to the Redistribution Fee for subscribers of NYSE Trades that use that market data product for display purposes; and (3) adopt a one-month free trial for all NYSE market data products.
 The Exchange also proposes non-substantive changes to remove certain obsolete text from the Fee Schedule.
 All of the proposed changes would decrease fees for market data on the Exchange.